pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Windows 2012 stack

-You can use the Windows .NET MSI to run Windows containers.
-Details here about installing and running this feature.
+You can use the Windows .NET MSI to run you applications on Windows containers.
+Further details on enabling this feature can be found [here](../../opsguide/deploying-diego.html)

 #### Docker